 Citations listed below are presented in a standardized, modified format for display purposes only.
 They do not necessarily reflect the preferred style and conventions of the faculty member or discipline.

-- Racine, Sarah E., Hebert, Karen, and Benning, Stephen D..
+- Racine, Sarah S., Hebert, Karen, and Benning, Stephen S..
 Emotional Reactivity and Appraisal of Food in Relation to Eating Disorder Cognitions and Behaviours: Evidence to Support the Motivational Conflict Hypothesis, 3-10.
 Vol. 26, Iss.
-1. EUROPEAN EATING DISORDERS REVIEW, 2018.
+1 EUROPEAN EATING DISORDERS REVIEW, 2018.
 (DOI: 10.1002/erv.2567)

 - Ricker, Timothy, Cowan, Nelson, and Hebert, Karen.
 Forgetting from Working Memory Feature by Feature.
 In PsycEXTRA Dataset.
 American Psychological Association (APA), 2011.
 (DOI: 10.1037/e520602012-363)

-- Hebert, Karen, Dayalu, Vikram, Grabowski, Caryn, Patel, Sona.
-Early Evidence of Cognitive Involvement during Sensorimotor Integration for Speech.
-Presented at the Acoustical Society of America (ASA).
-(November 2021)
+- Hebert, Karen, Dayalu, Vikram, Grabowski, Caryn, and Patel, Sona, Early Evidence of Cognitive Involvement during Sensorimotor Integration for Speech.
+Presented at the Acoustical Society of America (ASA) (November 2021)

-- Alvino, E, Chirichella, A, Hebert, Karen, Dayalu, Vikram, Patael, Sona.
-Altered Auditory Feedback & Cognitive Load.
-Presented at the American Speech and Hearing Association (ASHA) Conference.
-(November 2019)
+- Alvino, E, Chirichella, A, Hebert, Karen, Dayalu, Vikram, and Patael, Sona, Altered Auditory Feedback & Cognitive Load.
+Presented at the American Speech and Hearing Association (ASHA) Conference (November 2019)

-- Podvey, Mara, Hoover, Karen, Hebert, Karen.
-Interrater reliability of the SNiPS Screening tool..
-Presented at the American Occupational Therapy Association Conference.
-(March 2017)
+- Podvey, Mara, Hoover, Karen, and Hebert, Karen, Interrater reliability of the SNiPS Screening tool. .
+Presented at the American Occupational Therapy Association Conference (March 2017)

-- Ricker, Timothy J., Cowan, Nelson, Hebert, Karen R..
-Time-based forgetting from working memory, feature-by-feature.
+- Ricker, Timothy J., Cowan, Nelson, and Hebert, Karen R., Time-based forgetting from working memory, feature-by-feature.
 Presented at the Annual Meeting of the Psychonomic Society, Seattle, WA, USA.
 (November 2011)